Role of Project Manager in Software Development - DO OK

 Core Skills of the Project Manager

-Let's summarize the five skills which lay the foundation of an attitude of every Project Manager in the software industry.
+Let's summarize the five skills that lay the foundation of the attitude of every Project Manager in the software industry.

-1. Sound judgment - Project Managers should be able to use their skills and knowledge accordingly to the project and apply that to deliver business value.
+1. Sound judgment - Project Managers should be able to use their skills and knowledge according to the project and apply that to deliver business value.

 2. Decision making - each day the PM needs to make decisions and communicate them.
 Hence Project Managers need to collect all the information and be able to make the right moves.